aanis/aanis.github.io/_posts/2019-01-01-dimension.md

 ---
-title: "Can you see your entire life from a higherdDimension?"
+title: "Can you see your entire life from a higher dimension?"
 layout: post
 date: 2019-01-01
 tags: announcement